-WAV (laughing, crying), 2018, two-channel video installation.
+WAV (laughing, crying), 2017, two-channel video installation.

-In WAV (laughing, crying), two large-scale projections of visualized datum are displayed on adjacent
+In WAV (laughing, crying), two large-scale projections of graphic readouts

-connection or unawareness of each other—or, as refusing to accept the legitimacy of each others
+as having no connection or awareness of each other—or, as refusing to

-ambiguous reading of two corporealities that are both proximal and remote.
+utterances that are both proximal and remote.